tangguoling/ADPT-TOOLBOX/README.md

 ### Prerequisites

-You can install these dependencies using the following commands:
+You can install these dependencies using the following commands (please be sure to install each package step by step, and confirm the installation at each step by "y".):

 ```bash
 conda create -n ADPT python==3.9